Joey Wendle Player Props: Marlins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the 11th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Blue Jays have a 4.04 team ERA that ranks 12th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.